 3-Connect each related HMI device cable to the suitable port of the PLC that the user manual of that particular brand recommends.

-4-On the second HMI device, put Auto / Manual switch on Manual and verify whether you are able to open or close the door image or not.
+4-On the second HMI device put Auto / Manual switch on Manual, and verify whether you are able to open or close the door image or not.
 If everything goes well, all functions will work properly, and you will enjoy experiencing how well the project is functioning just like an obedient servant!
-The zipped folder containing these 4 file is named: “16 Floor Project”.
+The zipped folder containing these 4 files is named: “16 Floor Project”.

 Figure 6 illustrates the designated control program which is developed for each PLC and HMI device in this project.

 To download the developed program files for this project, Click HERE